hiimtaylorjones/heroku-consulting-example/development_notes.md

 # Notes on Known Issue #2

 Heroku delegates the responsibility of redirecting to SSL (or HTTPS) at the application level.
-This means there's no "magic" setting or button on Heroku to presss that does this.
+This means there's no "magic" setting or button on Heroku to press that does this.
 Since we're using a Rails application, we'll need to make that change at the `config/production.rb` level via:

 ```ruby
 config.force_ssl = true